chxmxii/very-vulnerable-serverless/README.md

 ***Do not install Very Vulnerable Serverless on a production environment***

-We do not take responsibility for the way in which any one uses this application.
-We have made the purposes of the application clear and it should not be used maliciously.
+Author do not take responsibility for the way in which any one uses this application.
+Author have made the purpose of the application clear and it should not be used maliciously.

 ## License
 Very Vulnerable Lambda Application is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.